chemlord/reactionrepo/content/faqs/themes/_index.md

 ---
-title: Theme Troubleshooting
+title: Themes
 type: docs
 toc: true
 pager: true
 weight: 2
 ---

-## Light/Dark Mode
+## Light and Dark Mode

 {{% details title="How do I update the theme on Desktop/PC?" %}}